Delivering a cleaner, greener future

 We are proposing to build and connect a new converter station at Drax, North Yorkshire.
 We also plan to install an underground cable from the coastline at Wilsthorpe, just south of Bridlington, to the new converter station and an existing substation at Drax.

-The below plans are included in our planning application to Selby District Council and East Riding of Yorkshire Council and detail the key onshore elements of our project.
-You can explore our planning application via East Riding of Yorkshire Council’s planning portal, quoting the project reference number: 22/01990/STPLFE.
+The below plans are included in our planning application to Selby District Council and East Riding of Yorkshire Council, and detail the key onshore elements of our project.
+You can explore our planning applications at East Riding of Yorkshire Council's planning portal, quoting the reference number: 22/01990/STPLFE, and Selby District Council's planning portal, quoting the reference number: 2022/0711/EIA.

 Our converter station will house the technology to enable the green electricity to be transmitted through the approximately 505km cable.